What I Wish I Knew: 11 Simple Ways to Make Money Fast in Fae Farm

 I spent so much time doing the side quests and exploring the wonderful world of Azoria that I lost track of what chapter I was on.

 No spoilers, but the game doesn’t really get started until you complete this chapter.
 You’ll see why.
-If you want to get to the end of Chapter 3 quickly you need to prioritize crafting seals for your dungeon.
+If you want to get to the end of Chapter 3 quickly you need to prioritise crafting seals for your dungeon.

 2. Upgrade Your Pickax